-Epi-lasik is a cutting edge type of LASIK eye surgery performed to correct nearsightedness, farsightedness, and astigmatism.
-Epi-LASIK actually combines advantages from both PRK and conventional LASIK into one procedure.
-Epi-Lasik is a viable alternative to these two procedures and is performed by our surgeons at Spector Eye Care.
+Epi-LASIK is a cutting edge type of LASIK eye surgery performed to correct nearsightedness, farsightedness, and astigmatism.
+Epi-LASIK is a viable alternative to traditional LASIK and is performed by our surgeons at Spector Eye Care.

 - There are fewer flap complications with Epi-LASIK.
-The flaps are much thinner with epi-LASIK, so chances of complications may be reduced.
+The flaps are much thinner, so chances of complications may be reduced.

 - There is less dry eye with Epi-LASIK.
 Spector Eye Care specialists using Epi-LASIK have reported fewer instances of dry eye syndrome as a complication, possibly because the thinner flap does not hamper normal processes of corneal nerves involved in triggering responses necessary to moisten the eye’s surface.

 - Epi-LASIK may be more suitable for thinner corneas.
 Patients with thinner corneas or less cornea tissue appear to have less likelihood of complications with Epi-LASIK, because this method does not penetrate the cornea.

 As we age, so do our eyes.
 This natural aging process is called presbyopia, and occurs as the lens in our eye loses its flexibility.
 With the loss of flexibility, we also lose the ability to see or read things up close.
 Generally, presbyopia occurs between the ages of 40 and 50.
 As we grow older, even those who have had perfect vision in the past will suffer from this condition.
 Although presbyopia cannot be cured, there is an alternative to glasses and contacts.